Babesia infant

 Like

-Babesia infant cases are rare—but this one proves no baby is too young for tick-borne disease.
-In this Inside Lyme case study, I discuss a 6-week-old baby boy with Babesia from Long Island, New York.
+Babesia infection in infants is rare—but this case shows that even very young babies can develop tick-borne disease.
+In this Inside Lyme case study, I discuss a 6-week-old infant diagnosed with Babesia in Long Island, New York, an area where Lyme disease and other tick-borne infections are common.

 This case was described in the journal Pediatrics by Handel and colleagues in 2019.

-The parents did not report seeing a tick.
-Instead, the parents removed a bloody “flea” from his arm 20 days before hospitalization.
-This highlights the difficulties parents can face in recognizing a tick.
+The parents did not recall seeing a tick.
+Instead, they removed what they believed to be a bloody “flea” from the infant’s arm approximately 20 days before hospitalization.
+This illustrates how difficult it can be to recognize small ticks.

-The laboratory tests now revealed the parasite Babesia in the red blood cells under the microscope.
-3.6% of the baby’s red cells showed parasites.
+Finally, a laboratory test revealed the parasite Babesia inside red blood cells under the microscope.
+Approximately 3.6% of the infant’s red blood cells were infected.

 Treatment of the Babesia Infant